wyattades/WaveDash/README.md

 - transitions between states
 - reformat constants and variables (in Arc and Player)
 - make a better skin
-- handle pausing in PLAY state
+- handle pausing in PLAY state?